srivardhanakorada/CORA/README.md

 - **Generate with the Provided code**

-    To evaluate our **AdaVD using the provided benchmark** and obtain quantitative performance metrics for concept erasure, please run the following commands:
+    To evaluate our **AdaVD using the provided benchmark** and obtain quantitative performance metrics for concept erasure, please run the following command:

     ```bash
     CUDA_VISIBLE_DEVICES=${gpu_id} python src/main.py \